dika-pro/fakerito/README.md

 ## Config

 You can set next options to customize your project.
-Config is passed using ˙-c path/to/config.json˙
+Config is passed using `-c path/to/config.json`.

 #### projectName
 Type: `string`